marcoklein/kleinprojects-website/src/posts/2021-12-19-linking-markdown-notes-with-typescript.md

 ```

 The regex `([^\/]+)\.md$` returns the title of a document and the first matching group contains the title.
 Additionally, the function contains two additional checks to guarantee uniqueness of titles.
-A run with `yarn start` now prints
+A run with `yarn start` now prints:

 ```bash
 Read file path: test/resources/Cat.md